nbigaouette/hygeia/README.md

 ### Uninstall an Interpreter

-Or simply delete the directory containing the installed interpreter, for example `$HYGEIA_HOME/installed/3.5.6` (where `$HYGEIA_HOME` defaults to `$HOME/.hygeia`).
+Simply delete the directory containing the installed interpreter, for example `$HYGEIA_HOME/installed/cpython/3.8.2` (where `$HYGEIA_HOME` defaults to `$HOME/.hygeia`).

 Obtain the list of interpreters (and their installed path) using `hygeia list`.